 If installed device drivers are outdated, corrupted or not compatible with the current windows version this will cause Unknown Hard Error.
 Especially if you are getting this error while playing games this mostly causes due to an Outdated display driver.

 this will display all installed device driver list.

 Here look if any driver with yellow exclamation mark

-Also if the problem started after recent windows 10 version 1909 upgrade, try Rollback windows to previous version option.
+Also if the problem started after recent windows 10 version 21H1 upgrade, try Rollback windows to the previous version option.
 If there is no Rollback option use the System Restore feature to revert back changes to the previous working state.
 Which mostly fixes the problem.

 Did these solutions help to fix ” sihost.exe unknown hard error on Windows 10 / 8 / 7″?
 Let us know which option worked for you.